Skip to content

 • Corporate Governance and Responsibility

-With these changes comes better, more accurate, and more reliable financial practices, which ultimately benefit companies and their stakeholders.
+These changes introduced better, more accurate, and more reliable financial practices, which ultimately benefit companies and their stakeholders.

 Major Provisions of the Sarbanes-Oxley (SOX) Act

-Since the Sarbanes-Oxley Act is a piece of legislation, it’s an incredibly long and complex document that includes several key areas.
-However, there have been three such key provisions, and they’re referred to by their individual section numbers.
+Since the Sarbanes-Oxley Act is an incredibly complex document that includes several key areas.
+However, it contains three key provisions referred to by their individual section numbers.

 They are Section 302, Section 404, and Section 802.
 Let’s take a closer look at each.